mwbowers/mwbowers.github.io/reference/datagate/extensions-configuration/i-datagate-config.md

 ### SourceProfile ResolveSourceName([string name](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

 Resolves a configured SourceProfile with behavior similar to the DatabaseName.ToSourceProfile methods for traditional database names.

+#### Remarks
+This method is used to resolve a SourceProfile from its name.
+If the name is not found, it throws a NoDbNameException.

 ```cs
 SourceProfile ResolveSourceName(string name)